adriandelisle/grunt-casper-queue/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 06/05/2015    v0.0.13   Added a check on error codes not being reported, a option giving locations to check for casperjs, and an option to run a test in a headless mode
 * 06/05/2015    v0.0.12   Added an addition location for the casperjs binary
 * 24/02/2015    v0.0.11   Added the ability for each test to override arguments
 * 20/02/2015    v0.0.10   pretty print failed tests object